jferrettiboke/dynatic/README.md

 # Dynatic

-A web platform useful, easy to write and dynamic that use static markdown files to display the content you want.

-Built with React and the last technologies.
+A modern static and dynamic website generator built with React and the last top technologies.

 ## Contributing